NikoKostov/Swah-pee-Test-App/README.md

 ## About The Project

-Theis is a test app project
+This is a test app project

 What it does: